User Guide

 Ensure you have Java

-or above installed in your Computer, if you do not, you can download it from here. - Download the latest
+11or above installed in your Computer, if you do not, you can download it from here. - Download the latest

-from here. - Copy the file to the folder you want to use as the home folder for your TimesTable.
+- Copy the file to the folder you want to use as the home folder for your TimesTable.

 - For

-using terminal.
-You can right-click on the folder and click on New Terminal at Folder to bring up your terminal, and key injava -jar timestable.jar
+Windows, double-click the file to start the app.
+ForMac, you need to openTimesTableusing terminal.
+You can right-click on the folder and click on New Terminal at Folder to bring up your terminal, and key injava -jar timestable.jar.
+Press Enter to launch the application.

-.
-Press Enter to launch the application. - The GUI similar to the below should appear in a few seconds.
+- The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample student data.

 Tutorial